talking sound and style with kendrick lamar's biggest nyc fans | read | i-D

 What are you hoping to cop?
 The white hoodie.
 People be coming out in it and it looks pretty dope.

-What's your favorite song off of this new album?
-"Loyalty!"
+What's your favourite song off of this new album?
+Loyalty!
 I feel like it's underrated.

-Favorite Kendrick lyric?
-"If I gotta slap a pussy ass nigga Imma make it look sexy!"

 What's behind your love for Kendrick?
 He's one of the few that really has it all.
 He has wordplay, deep lyrics, bangers, and he's really trying as an artist — which really feels rare these days.